 Presentation File: No File Uploaded

-Urban area definitions behind the urban population percentages are based on a division into urban and rural.
-This dichotomy is controversial.
+Urban area definitions yielding the urban population percentages are based on a division into urban and rural areas.
+However, this dichotomy is controversial.
 In recent decades the obscuring of the urban-rural boundary has become established in urban theory (see e.g. Ascher 2004; Oswald&Baccini 2003; Sieverts 2003).
 Furthermore, urban area definitions vary nationally.
-Therefore, it is important to research, how well the different urban area definitions actually embody the real built environment and how reliable they are.
+Therefore, it is important to study how different urban area definitions actually embrace the built environment and how reliable they are.

-In Europe, the urban area definitions are based on either municipality level (LAU-areas) or localities/settlements.
-The preliminary results of a study conducted in Finland indicate that according to different European definitions, the urban Finland is ambiguous.
-In the study, the area definitions behind urban population percentages of 17 European countries were studied in the case of Finland.
-According to these definitions, the urban population percentage of Finland varied between 58.2% and 98.9% (without generalization to LAU-areas: 63.6%-98.9%).
+The prior research indicates that according to different European national definitions, the urban Finland is ambiguous.
+In the study, the area definitions behind urban population percentages of 16 European countries were compared in the case of Finland.
+According to these definitions, the urban population percentage of Finland varied between 72% and 98.9% (without generalization to LAU-areas: 63.6%-98.9%).
 (Vanhatalo&Partanen 2020)

-The next step is to observe how this phenomenon appears in the local scale.
-How do the borders of separate urban areas vary according to different definitions in the municipality scale?
+In this research I explore how the urban areas and their borders resulting from different definitions vary on the municipality level.
 Does the size of the municipality affect the variation of the urban areas?
-In this sub-study, the urban area units formed according to 11 European definitions are examined on the municipality level in Finland.
-The municipalities are divided into three classes by the population.
-The borders and characteristics of the urban areas in the different municipalities are examined, both statistically and spatially, e.g. by comparing different key figures such as population and its density, workplaces and building foot prints.
+In this study, the urban area units formed according to 11 different European definitions are examined on the municipality level in Finland.
+The municipalities are classified into three classes according to the population.
+The borders and characteristics of the urban areas are examined both statistically and spatially, e.g. by comparing different key figures such as population and its density, workplaces and building foot prints.
 The analyses are based on GIS.